 So the US seems to be all alone on the optimism.
 Can the rest of the world rise up or does the US pull back?

 About the author:Greg Schnell, CMT, is a Senior Technical Analyst at StockCharts.com specializing in intermarket and commodities analysis.
-Based in Calgary, he is a board member of the Canadian Society of Technical Analysts (CSTA) and the chairman of the CSTA Calgary chapter.
-He is an active member of both the Market Technicians Association (MTA) and the International Federation of Technical Analysts (IFTA).
+He is also the co-author of Stock Charts For Dummies (Wiley, 2018).
+Based in Calgary, Greg is a board member of the Canadian Society of Technical Analysts (CSTA) and the chairman of the CSTA Calgary chapter.
+He is an active member of both the CMT Association and the International Federation of Technical Analysts (IFTA).